Ravenshoe, Queensland: History

-Roads connected Ravenshoe with Atherton and Innisfail by 1936 and by 1949 there were three sawmills, two hotels, two cinemas, a guest house and two churches.
+Roads connected Ravenshoe with Atherton and Innisfail by 1936.

+On Sunday 25 July 1937, the foundation stone was laid for St Barnabas Anglican Church by Bishop John Feetham.
+It was named St Barnabas after the Bush Brotherhood of St Barnabas, who had served in North Queensland.
+On Sunday 14 November 1937, Feetham returned to officially open and dedicate the church.
+It was built from timber.

+On Sunday 6 June 1937, St Theresa of the Child Jesus Catholic Church was officially opened and blessed by Bishop John Heavey.
+It was 40 by 22 ft and built from timber.
+In the 1970s, it was relocated to enable the construction of a new church building, which was made from concrete blocks.
+The old church building was then used as a school building.

 In World War II as part of the Atherton Project, tent encampments were established by the Australian Army (6th and 7th Divisions) near Ravenshoe, Wondecla and Wongabel.

+By 1949, there were three sawmills, two hotels, two cinemas, a guest house and two churches.

 The Ravenshoe Parish of the Roman Catholic Diocese of Cairns was established in 1949.

 St Teresa's Catholic School was established in 1950 by the Sisters of Mercy.
 The single-room school building was the former Catholic Church at Irvinebank which was relocated to Ravenshoe.
 On opening there were 60 children enrolled from Years 1 through 7.
 In 1978 the Sisters of Mercy ended their role in the school, being replaced by lay teachers.

 St Barnabas' School was established in 1953 by the Bush Brotherhood of St Barnabas.
 Reginald Halse, Anglican Archbishop of Brisbane unveiled a plaque on 27 September 1952 to mark the site of the new school, a 100 acre block of land in anticipation of the school offering agricultural subjects.
 It closed on 31 October 1990.
 In 1992, the Queensland Education Department purchased St Barnabas' to establish a separate secondary campus for Ravenshoe State School.

 Tully Falls State School opened on 9 August 1953.
 It closed on 31 December 1955.

+Ravenshoe Seventh Day Adventist Church is a timber church built in 1980.

 The railway service from Atherton to Ravenshoe closed in 1988, following the designation of the Wet Tropics of Queensland as a UNESCO World Heritage Site.

+A Kingdom Hall of Jehovah's Witnesses was built in 1990.

 The Ravenshoe Library opened in 1992 and had a major refurbishment in 2017.